Skip to content

 We offer the best Maldivian rufiyaa exchange rates and secure delivery options.

-Should I exchange money before I travel to Maldives?
+Should I exchange money before I travel to the Maldives?

-Absolutely, it’s wise to have some Maldivian rufiyaa ready for those initial expenses like transport, meals, and small buys when you land.
+Absolutely, it’s wise to have some Maldivian rufiyaa ready for those initial expenses, such as transport, meals, and small purchases, when you arrive.

 Three street vendors sit by bananas stall - Market situated on the harbor of Male - capital of Maldives